-I hope you will explore the page tabs above, along with my blog where I write about my weaving and fiber related activities, as well as a bit about the rest of my life.
+I am primarily a handweaver, but also indigo dye, spin, felt, and other fiber arts.
+I hope you will explore the page tabs above, along with my blog where I write about my weaving and other studio work.

-I will be continuing woven shibori/indigo-dyed scarves/cowls, and will expand into wearables.
-Weaving Norwegian/Scandinavian style works for the home is in my plans this year.
+I will be continuing woven shibori/indigo-dyed scarves/cowls, and will begin expanding into other wearables.
+Weaving Norwegian and Scandinavian inspired works for the home is in my plans this year.
 Early this year I ventured into another area of weaving,… tapestry.
 It is always good to learn new things.
-I hope to return to making wool socks on my antique sock machine.
+I hope to return to making wool socks on my antique sock machine by late summer.
 Plans for offering beginning weaving and spinning classes are on hold at present.